rustequal/recface/README.md

 [ WARN:0] global /home/recface/opencv-4.5.3/opencv/modules/videoio/src/cap_gstreamer.cpp (1081) open OpenCV | GStreamer warning: Cannot query video position: status=0, value=-1, duration=-1
 </pre>

-- Connect to Nano via VNC.
-During normal operation the video from the camera should be displayed in the VNC window.<br>
+> During normal operation the video from the camera should be displayed on the monitor or in the VNC window.<br>

-If there are errors in the script output or video is not displayed in the VNC window, then you need to correct the <a href="simple_camera.py" target="_blank">simple_camera.py</a> script.
-If the error is related to an incorrect GStreamer pipeline, then you can debug the pipeline with the following command:
+If there are errors in the script output or video is not displayed, then you need to correct the <a href="simple_camera.py" target="_blank">simple_camera.py</a> script.
+If the error is related to an incorrect "GStreamer" pipeline, then you can debug the pipeline with the following command:
 <pre>
 <b>(recface) recface@jetson:/opt/recface$ gst-launch-1.0 nvarguscamerasrc ! 'video/x-raw(memory:NVMM), width=(int)1280, height=(int)720, format=(string)NV12, framerate=(fraction)30/1' ! nvvidconv flip-method=0 ! 'video/x-raw, width=(int)1280, height=(int)720, format=(string)BGRx' ! videoconvert ! appsink</b>
 Setting pipeline to PAUSED ...